Transfer VM From GCP Compute Engine to Akamai Using Disk Images

 1060M my-vm-image.img.gz

-Use the Linode CLI to upload the compressed image file.
-Replace the .gz file with your specific file name.
-Specify the label, description, and region based on your use case.
+Use the Linode CLI to upload your compressed image file.
+Replace the filename with your specific .gz image, and specify the label, description, and region based on your use case.

 linode-cli image-upload \